 JSON (JavaScript object notation) data are presented as key-value pairs in a partially structured format.
 JSON is often compared to XML because it can store data in a hierarchical format.
 Both formats are user-readable, but JSON documents are typically much smaller than XML.
 They are therefore more commonly used in network communication, especially with the rise of REST-based web services.

 Since much data is already transmitted in JSON format, most web languages initially support JSON.
-With this huge support, JSON is used to represent data structures, exchange formats for hot data, and cold data warehouses.
+With this huge support, JSON is used to represent data structures, and exchange formats for hot data, and cold data warehouses.

 Many streaming packages and modules support JSON serialization and deserialization.
 While the data contained in JSON documents can ultimately be stored in more performance-optimized formats such as Parquet or Avro, they serve as raw data, which is very important for data processing (if necessary).